asreview/asreview/docs/source/intro/glossary.rst

     **Oracle** mode is used when a :term:`user` reviews a :term:`dataset` systematically with interactive artificial intelligence (AI).

-    **Exploration** mode is used when a :term:`user` explores or demonstrates :term:`ASReview LAB` with a completely labeled :term:`dataset`.
+    **Exploration** mode is used when a user explores or demonstrates ASReview LAB with a completely labeled dataset.
 This mode is suitable for teaching purposes.

-    **Simulation** mode is used when a :term:`user` simulates a review on a completely labeled :term:`dataset` to see the performance of :term:`ASReview LAB`.
+    **Simulation** mode is used when a user simulates a review on a completely labeled dataset to see the performance of ASReview LAB.

   Project page
     Project page is the displayed page after opening a :term:`project` in